isharp/albion/README.md

 .urban frat 3  -- a joke command that should probably be ignored by anyone who isn't in on the joke.

+.stump <nick> --- generates an Trumpean insult that will instantly put <nick> on suicide watch.